hprose/hprose-php/README.md

 ```

-You can also use HproseSwooleHttpServer to create a standalone hprose server:
+You can also use `HproseSwooleServer` to create a standalone hprose server:

 `server.php`
 ```php